Bachelor of Science in Computer Science accredited (BScCS), including:

 An application for honours or specialization is made if you want to graduate with an honours and/or specialization.
 This request is ideally made after second year.
 Unless you do this, the department will not realize that certain courses required for specialization or honours need to be offered.

-Unless you are taking the honours thesis, you must take CS4983, which involves the preparation of a technical report under the supervision of a faculty member.
+You must take CS4983, which involves the preparation of a technical report under the supervision of a faculty member.
 It is important to choose a topic early and understand the structure of the course.
+If you are taking the honours thesis, CS4983 is not required.

 For more information, contact the Department of Computer Science.